Curt Hennig: West Texas Rednecks and departure (1999–2000)

 Hennig formed a tag team with Barry Windham and continued the rivalry with The Four Horsemen.
 Hennig and Windham were placed in a tournament for the vacated World Tag Team Championship, which they won by defeating Horsemen Chris Benoit and Dean Malenko at SuperBrawl IX.
 Hennig and Windham held the tag titles for a month, before losing to Benoit and Malenko in a lumberjack match, the following month at Uncensored, after Arn Anderson hit Hennig with a tire iron.
 Hennig competed against Hollywood Hogan in a losing effort the main event of the March 18 episode of Thunder after Horace saved Hogan from a Hennig-Plex.
 In May, Hennig formed a new faction called The West Texas Rednecks with Windham, Barry's brother, Kendall Windham, and Bobby Duncum, Jr. The group members were presented as southern country musicians.
 They began feuding with rapper Master P's No Limit Soldiers and recorded an infamous country song titled "Rap is Crap."
 During the rivalry, Hennig and Duncum lost to Konnan and Rey Mysterio Jr. of the No Limit Soldiers in a tag team match on June 13 at The Great American Bash.
 Less than a month later, the Rednecks lost to the Soldiers once again in an elimination tag team match at Bash at the Beach on July 11.
 Rednecks were intended to be villains but the southern WCW fans cheered them instead of the Soldiers, resulting in the angle being dropped.
 The Rednecks made their final pay-per-view appearance at Road Wild on August 14, where Hennig, Barry and Duncum lost to The Revolution in a six-man tag team match.

 After the Rednecks disbanded, Hennig began a storyline, in which he stated that he was following orders from "the powers that be" that if he lost any match by pinfall, he must retire.
 He participated in a tournament to crown the new World Heavyweight Champion, during which he defeated Disco Inferno in the first round but lost to Jeff Jarrett in the second round.
 He was forced to retire after losing a retirement match against Buff Bagwell at Mayhem.
 He was reinstated by the powers that be a month later, however, and joined forces with Creative Control, during which the trio defeated Harlem Heat and Midnight at Starrcade.

 He remained on the WCW television, continuing to make sporadic appearances with the company.
 He entered a feud with Shawn Stasiak in the spring of 2000, after Stasiak referred to himself as "The Perfect One" which was a ripoff of Hennig's "Mr. Perfect" character and even used entrance music composed to sound like Mr. Perfect's theme song.
 Hennig lost to Stasiak at Slamboree.
-His last televised match in WCW was against Chris Harris on May 20 episode of Worldwide, which Hennig won.
+His last televised match in WCW was against Chris Harris on the May 20 episode of Worldwide, which Hennig won.
 Hennig left WCW after his contract expired in the summer of 2000.